 Learning Management System (LMS) integration streamlines access to your OLI course.
 Students access your OLI course by clicking a special link from your LMS course.
 This page describes integration for instructors and the steps to be completed by LMS administrators.
-Please let us know if you have any questions, email@example.com .
+Please let us know if you have any questions, please let us know here.

 The first steps are completed by your LMS Administrator, who must create an OLI Educator account, then add their new User ID to the form in Step 2 below to request the integration details.
-The typical processing time is 2-5 work days, but integrations can be expedited upon request by emailing firstname.lastname@example.org.
 Once the request processes, your LMS administrator will receive an email with OLI Integration Details (Secret and Key) to integrate OLI with your LMS at the system level.
 Finally, the instructor can link their OLI course into their LMS class to enable single sign-on (SSO) for themselves and their students.
 Please feel free to get started creating courses with your instructor account while you wait for the integration process to complete.

 Using this method, students access the OLI course from the link set up by their instructor in the LMS class.
 Clicking the SSO link replaces the process of creating an account and registering with a course key.
 Instead, because the student is signed in to your LMS, their LMS credentials serve as their OLI credentials.

 OLI does not support automatic updating of the LMS Gradebook.
-The OLI Gradebook can be exported and then imported into the LMS Gradebook or manually entered into the LMS Gradebook as preferred by the instructor.
+The OLI Gradebook can be exported to a spreadsheet and then imported into the LMS Gradebook or manually entered into the LMS Gradebook as preferred by the instructor.

 Each LMS class can be linked to a single OLI course at a time.
 To change the OLI course, please contact OLI Help to request that the course be unlinked before linking to another OLI course.